 The Minimum Standards require all workplaces to:

-- Make sure physical distancing requirements are met by workers, contractors and other people entering, leaving or moving around the workplace.
+- make sure physical distancing requirements are met by workers, contractors and others entering, leaving or moving around the workplace.

-- Provide information, training and supervision on how the risks of COVID-19 are to be managed and ensure all processes and procedures are applied by workers.
+- provide information, training and supervision on how the risks of COVID-19 are to be managed and ensure all processes and procedures are applied by the workers.